tomaspz/pwa-budget-tracker/README.md

 * [MONGODB](https://www.mongodb.com/) is a general purpose, document-based, distributed database built for modern application developers and for the cloud era.
 * [MONGOOSE JS](https://mongoosejs.com/) is an npm package that allows elegant mongodb object modeling for node.js.
 * [INDEXEDDB WEB API](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API) is a low-level API for client-side storage of significant amounts of structured data, including files/blobs.
 This API uses indexes to enable high-performance searches of this data.
-* [PWA](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps) are web apps that use emerging web browser APIs and features along with traditional progressive enhancement strategy to bring a native app-like user experience to cross-platform web applications.
+* [PWA (Progressive Web Application)](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps) are web apps that use emerging web browser APIs and features along with traditional progressive enhancement strategy to bring a native app-like user experience to cross-platform web applications.

 - - -
 ## User Story